sanketcodersclub/spotify-clone-by-sanket/README.md

 This spotify clone is for educational purpose
-Best in desktop mode [Here is Preview of project] -
+Best in desktop mode [Here is Preview of project] - https://spotifyclonebysanket.netlify.app/

 Copyright Disclaimer:

-This project is a learning exercise undertaken by [Your Name] for educational purposes in the field of web development.
+This project is a learning exercise undertaken by Sanket for educational purposes in the field of web development.
 The project, a Spotify clone, is intended to demonstrate skills acquired during the learning process involving HTML, CSS, and JavaScript.

 Fair Use: